 At these centers, you can receive personal counseling and find support in the safe, confidential, and caring environment of JFK University's Community Counseling Centers.
 The Centers also offer public information programs to help you and your loved ones address psychological issues.

 Discover your inner strength and direction for growth through the high-quality, affordable mental health services we offer to adults, adolescents, children, seniors, couples, and families in the greater San Francisco Bay area.

-Take advantage of our school-based counseling program through Centers in Pleasant Hill or Sunnyvale if your family has students in these school districts.
+Take advantage of our school-based counseling program through Centers in Pleasant Hill, Oakland, or Sunnyvale if your family has students in these school districts.

 Individual and group counseling is available for a wide variety of issues, including:

 - Relationship issues

 The University has three counseling centers located in the San Francisco Bay Area in Concord, Oakland, and Sunnyvale.

 Caring, mature, advanced-level graduate students, trainees, and interns who are supervised by professionals licensed in clinical psychology, marriage and family therapy, and social work serve as counseling center staff.
 Our graduate programs meet the educational requirements for the California Marriage and Family Therapist (MFT) license.

 Choose from weekdays, evenings, or Saturdays.
 All centers are wheelchair accessible.
 Drop-ins cannot be accommodated, except to discuss the services we provide.